Need-Based Financial Aid Programs

 - your state of legal residence

-Financial need, or financial aid eligibility, is the difference between your Expected Family Contribution (EFC) and the standard Cost of Attendance (COA) calculated for each academic year.
+Financial need, or financial aid eligibility, is the difference between your Student Aid Index ( SAI), Other Financial Assistance (OFA) and the Cost of Attendance (COA) calculated for each academic year.

 Need-based Cedar Crest College Grants are made possible through the generosity of friends and alumnae of the College and vary according to financial need as determined by the FAFSA formula and consideration of other resources.
 Students must complete the FAFSA to be considered for a Cedar Crest College grant.
 CCC Grants are available only to full-time traditional students during the regular fall and spring semesters.

 The Federal Pell Grant is a federal grant awarded on the basis of need and the cost of the individual college.
 Federal Pell Grants are available to eligible students enrolled for at least three credits per semester and are automatically awarded to qualifying students who have completed the FAFSA and submitted all subsequently requested documentation.

 These federal grants are awarded in varying amounts to Federal Pell Grant-eligible students with exceptional financial need from low-income families.
 Since SEOG is a federal allocation, funds are limited.
 Application is made by completing the FAFSA.
 This grant is awarded in addition to the Federal Pell Grant.